GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Introduction

-Recent research within library and information science as well as the digital humanities has demonstrated the value of multimodal models such as CLIP \cite{CLIP_paper} for searching digital cultural heritage collections \cite{mahowald_lee, smits_JOHD, smits_wevers, smits_kestemont, wevers_photos}.
-Previous work has also documented that born-digital government PDFs are not just textual but visual documents \cite{lee_owens}.
-For example, these PDFs contain redactions, figures, presentation slides, form structures, and -- in the case of digitized documents -- artifacts of their materiality, all of which are visual in nature.
-Moreover, allowing users to formulate semantic natural language queries beyond standard keyword search (in which documents containing the exact search string or similar ones are returned) enables wider searches with higher precision.
-We believe that end-users should be able to formulate expressive queries across the PDFs in the End of Term Web Archive in particular -- and files in web archives more generally -- according to their inherent multimodal characteristics.
+Recent research within library and information science as well as the digital humanities has demonstrated the value of multimodal models such as CLIP \citep{CLIP_paper} for searching digital cultural heritage collections \citep{mahowald_lee, smits_JOHD, smits_wevers, smits_kestemont, wevers_photos} (for a more detailed list of related work, we refer the reader to Appendix \ref{sec:related-work}).
+Previous work has also documented that born-digital government PDFs are not just textual but visual documents \citep{lee_owens}.
+For example, these PDFs contain redactions, figures, presentation slides, and form structures, all of which are visual in nature.
+Moreover, allowing users to formulate semantic natural language queries beyond keyword search (in which documents containing the exact search string or similar ones are returned) enables wider searches with higher precision.
+End-users should be able to formulate expressive multimodal queries across the PDFs in the End of Term Web Archive in particular and files in web archives more generally.

-In this paper, we present GovScape, a publicly-deployed search system containing 10 million PDFs from the 2020 End of Term crawl, covering the online presence of the federal government under the first Trump administration.
+We present GovScape, a publicly-deployed search system containing 10 million PDFs from the 2020 End of Term crawl, covering the online presence of the federal government under the first Trump administration.
 In Figure \ref{fig:overview}, we show an overview of GovScape, including example queries that can be performed.
-Built with a scalable back-end consisting of Faiss \cite{faiss}, our implementation of GovScape supports multiple types of searches over the textual and visual features of these PDFs: \begin{itemize} \item Semantic text search \item Visual search over individual PDF pages (treated as images) \item Keyword search (i.e., exact text search) \end{itemize} All of these search methods can be combined with metadata filtering over facets extracted from the CDX files.
+Built with a scalable back-end consisting of Faiss \citep{faiss}, our implementation of GovScape supports multiple types of searches over the textual and visual features of these PDFs: semantic text search, visual search over PDF pages (treated as images), keyword search (i.e., exact text search).
+All of these search methods can be combined with metadata filtering over facets from the CDX files.
+A demo video can be found here: \url{https://youtu.be/VpyiYW0nWp4}.